 Running shoes are good to use because they absorb your foot's shock when you (occasionally) hit the ground while cycling.
+Choosing the right running shoes is crucial to ensure comfort.
 And sunglasses are great too — you'll need them when racing at dawn or dusk!

 Running shoes, a cycling vest or singlet, running shorts and socks, and sunglasses are all essential for a successful triathlon endeavor.
-A water bottle or two (750ml) is also necessary for hydration during the race.
+A water bottle or two (750ml) is also necessary for hydration and athletic performance during the race.

 How to Train for Sprint Triathalon